OpenF2/F2/docs/src/index.md

 	<tbody>
 		<tr>
 			<td nowrap>Monolithic Systems</td>
 			<td>Monolithic, installed code bases that are closed and expensive to enhance.
-When a “redesign” occurs on this type of platform, it’s usually a do-over, from the ground-up.
+When a “redesign” occurs on this type of platform, it's usually a do-over, from the ground-up.
 Integration is difficult.</td>
 			<td>Nimble, modern use of internet-delivery with a multi-vendor approach.
 Standardized framework used by all parties.
 Cost-effective and shorter development cycles.</td>
 		</tr>
 		<tr>